 7. Look at the Post Budget Analysis Diagram

-This visuals are just an idea of something that might help with organizing finances, budgeting and impulse spending.
-You can use them or copy from them.
+These visuals are just an idea of something that might help with organizing finances, budgeting, and impulse spending.
+You can use them or copy them.
 I am not saying they will definitely work for you but if you think that something like this could help, please let me know.
-Maybe I can collaborate with some to refine it and make it more suited to peoples needs.
+Maybe I can collaborate with some to refine it and make it more suited to people’s needs.

 I hope you have found this article interesting and or helpful in some way.
 If you would like to discuss the budget with me or would like further elaboration on it, please contact me.
 Once again please share any helpful tips you have found regarding the topics covered into this article.
 As we continue on this Everything Autism journey, I hope to discuss these topics and also share helpful ideas.

 I would like to thank Dan for his time, honesty and perspectives.
 I appreciate it and look forward to learning more and seeing where this journey takes me and you as the readers.